Purpose: To give a name and shared information view to a group of cases, which may or may not have the same client.

 Finding a Bundle

-You can enable a new Tob Level Navigation tab for Case Bundles.
-This will display a listview with two columns -- the Bundle Labels and the Cases within those bundles.
-Since no fields are required on the bundles and there are no system fields, there is no filtering available for this listview.
+Administrators can enable a Navigation tab for Case Bundles.
+This displays a list with two columns -- the Bundle Labels and the Cases within those bundles.
+Since no fields are required on the bundles and there are no system fields, there is no filtering available for this list.

 You can also search for case bundles within the search button below the navigation bar.